Parenting a Teenager Who Is Blind or Visually Impaired

 - Encouraging involvement of your reluctant teen in family activities.

-- Finding appropriate role models and mentors for your child who is blind or visually impaired.
+- Finding appropriate role models and mentors for your child who is blind or low vision.

-- Discussing the (uncomfortable) topic of sexuality as a teenager with a visual impairment.
+- Discussing the topic of sexuality as a teenager.

 - Teaching your child who is blind or visually impaired to independently access electronic information and access printed information.